-Membership comprises of 4 four independent members: a chairperson who is a GP & experienced trialist, an academic, a biostatistician and a patient representative (parent of child with eczema)).
+The role of the TSC will be to provide overall supervision of the trial on behalf of the NIHR.
+Terms of reference have been drawn up and agreed with members of the TSC, which comprises four independent members: a chairperson, an academic, a biostatistician and a patient representative (parent of child with eczema).
 There is one additional non-independent member who is a qualitative researcher.
 Non-independent members will not have any voting rights.
 The CI will attend all meetings, accompanied by the trial manager and other TMG/trial staff as appropriate.
 Observers from the NIHR HTA, the Sponsor and the host (Bristol CCG) will be invited to each meeting.

-The TS/DM-C will meet four times over the course of the study.
-The first meeting will be to agree terms of reference, review the protocol and study timelines.
-It is proposed that the second and third meetings will be nine (coinciding with the end of the internal pilot) and 13 months into the recruitment and follow-up of participants; and the final meeting will be around month 36, when analysis is almost complete and the final report is being prepared.
+The TSC will meet at least four times over the course of the study, including one which will coincide with the end of the internal pilot and a final meeting, when analysis is almost complete and the final report is being prepared.